-The following command backs up RMProject with a password of pwd to a file named rmprojectbackup in the backup directory of the E drive.
+The following command backs up an RM instance with a password of pwd to a file named rminstancebackup in the backup directory of the E drive.
 The Oracle instance name is orcl1.

-'''

-icmanage -location orcl1 -project rmproject -password pwd -dumpfile

-e:\backup\rmprojectbackup -legacy no -rmdbausername ICDBA
+icmanage -location orcl1 -project rminstance -password pwd -dumpfile e:\backup\rminstancebackup -legacy no -rmdbausername ICDBA -rmdbapassword ICDBA icmanage -location <DatabaseInstanceName>

--rmdbapassword ICDBA

-'''

-When you execute this command, the backup file rmprojectbackup<timestamp>.dmp is created in the backup folder on drive E. If the backup folder does not exist, it is also created.
+When you execute this command, the backup file rminstancebackup<timestamp>.dmp is created in the backup folder on drive E. If the backup folder does not exist, it is also created.
 The buffer size is the default of 50 MB.